bjacob/maze/README.md

 ## Algorithm

-This program generates random_func mazes using a variant of the Twist-and-Merge algorithm from [1], Algorithm 2.
+This program generates random mazes using a variant of the Twist-and-Merge algorithm from [1], Algorithm 2.
 The output is a HTML document containing one maze per page, suitable for printing.